 Svard has performed as a soloist at festivals and on concert series across the United States and in Denmark, Germany, Belgium, Netherlands and the United Kingdom.
 Her performances often celebrate the avant-garde in piano music, whether in the music of Franz Liszt in the nineteenth century, or in more recent works using multimedia, prepared piano, digital keyboard or microtonal tunings.

 Svard is also known for her work in applying current neuroscience research to the study and performance of music.
-Results of her work have been presented at major teaching hospitals, at national science conferences such as the Society for Music Perception and Cognition, Neuroscience, and the Performing Arts Medical Association, and at national and international music conferences such as the International Society for Music Education in Thessaloniki and Beijing, the World Piano Pedagogy Conference, and the Music Teachers National Association.
-She is currently at work on a book that explores how recent discoveries in neuroscience can help musicians in their work in the teaching studio, the practice room, and on the concert stage.
+Results of her work have been presented at major teaching hospitals, at national science conferences such as the Society for Music Perception and Cognition, Neuroscience, and the Performing Arts Medical Association, and at national and international music conferences such as the International Society for Music Education in Thessaloniki, Beijing, and Glasgow, the World Piano Pedagogy Conference, the European Piano Teachers Association, and the Music Teachers National Association.